sumawa/htf-vector/README.md

 ## Streaming version

 How to use streaming version.
-Pending
+[WIP]

 ``` haskell
 #!/usr/bin/env stack